kaedmond24/Date-Script/README.md

-# Date Script 2
+# Date Script - Python

 ---

 Created By Kevin Edmond

-Repository for Date Script: Insert Here
+Repository for Date Script: Interactive python script that simulates a two poeple going on a date.

 ### Instructions:

-1. Insert Here
+1. Run the script by using the command: `python3 date.py`

 ### Script Logic:

-1. Insert Here
+1. To Be Add